 Stephen M. Messineo Stephan A. Nagy Arthur F. Ohare Rose M. Olenick Eugene B. Orlowski Robert J. Ott Peter A. Parisi Harold Perrine Donald A. Philkill

 Ceasar Binetti James E. Brown Frank J. Ingram

 And made the ultimate sacrifice.

 Michael Richard Baldwin Gregory Thomas Buczynski Charles Labaw Danberry Andrew Fedor Lindy R. Hall Alfred F. Lance, Jr.

 Barry Lee Runyon Stephen Arthur Rusch Robert Porter Sheppard Fred Joseph Zyck Van Dyke Manners Edward C. Morrow

 Location.
 40° 36.397′ N, 74° 46.613′ W. Marker is in Whitehouse Station, New Jersey, in Hunterdon County.
-Marker is on Main Street, on the right when traveling south.
+Memorial is on Main Street, on the right when traveling south.
 Touch for map.
 Marker is in this post office area: Whitehouse Station NJ 08889, United States of America.
+Touch for directions.

 Editor’s want-list for this marker.
 Photo of any of the trees planted as mentioned in Side A Marker text. • Can you help?